Basic writing: Mina P. Shaughnessy

-Mina P. Shaughnessy (pronounced MY-NA SHAWN-ES-EE), involved with the SEEK program at CUNY, was a proponent of open admissions for City College (part of the CUNY system) and became director of the BW program once City College opened its doors to all.
-Shaughnessy worked hard not only to design a curriculum for students that seemed alien to the professors that literally did not know what to do with students who seemed not to be able to put two words together, in some cases, but to understand and categorize the characteristics of basic writers in order to understand them better, and be able to teach them more effectively.
-For this purpose, Shaughnessy compiled four-thousand placement essays written by students as part of the entrance process into City College and classified the errors that she found, trying to understand the logic behind spelling, syntax, grammar, etc., that seemed, at best, scattered and, at worst, completely arbitrary.
-She published her results in the book Errors and Expectations (1977).
-Her main conclusion is that these writers are not scattered or arbitrary, but that they have created systems of written English based on misunderstood rules, half-understood lessons on punctuation, their own local or familial dialects, among others, and have logically created their own systems of written English.
-It is not that these students do not understand communication, but they simply have not been taught or have misunderstood the rules of written formal English.
-Shaughnessy's work was considered groundbreaking and Errors and Expectations is still considered the seminal book in the field of BW.
-And although she died in 1978, and other scholars have made contributions to the field, Shaughnessy remains its leading figure today.

-Shaughnessy is arguably the most prominent name in the field of BW.
+Mina P. Shaughnessy is arguably the most prominent name in the field of BW.
 She helped create the atmosphere of academic respectability BW needed to become recognized as a legitimate scholarly field.
 Her 1977 book, Errors and Expectations, set the tone for much (if not all) of the BW scholarship that followed.
 BW scholars, whether they agree with Shaughnessy or not, are still responding to her.
 She resolutely held that such students could be taught how to effectively write.
 It is teachers of BW and not BW students that need to radically alter their views toward the teaching and learning of writing.
 In her 1976 speech, "Diving In: An Introduction to Basic Writing", she asserted that "teachers (need to) realize and accept the need to remediate themselves regarding the needs and learning styles of basic writers."